 Problems:

 People with cognitive impairments may experience multiple difficulties with devices that are part of the Internet of Things.
 For example, some people may have trouble processing text and numbers.
+The test or symbols used may not be intuitive to the user.
 Other people may have difficulty with auditory information, spatial orientation, or responding to prompts on devices before the prompts time out.
 These types of difficulties could prohibit people with cognitive disabilities from operating smart devices that have impacts on their health and safety.

 Solutions:

-Provide guidance to support consistent design for navigation, functional user preferences, contextual clues and personal use patterns, consistent layout, and the effective use of multimedia.
+Provide guidance to support consistent design for navigation, familiar terms and symbols, functional user preferences, contextual clues and personal use patterns, consistent layout, and the effective use of multimedia.

 Provide interfaces to support: